shudnal/ExtraSlots/README.md

 If you have questions feel free to reach me at [discord](https://discord.com/users/shudnal), Nexus or just open github issue.

-There are similar API by [AzuEPI](https://github.com/AzumattDev/AzuEPI/wiki/API-Home) that works exactly the same.
+There are also API by [AzuEPI](https://github.com/AzumattDev/AzuEPI/wiki/API-Home) that works in a similar way.
 Maybe you will find your answer there.